SAP-samples/teched2025-AD166/exercises/ex6/README.md

 >
 > Now that users can visually access the customer selection interface, you need to implement the underlying logic that handles the customer selection and applies appropriate filtering to the sensor data.
 This involves creating event handlers and filter logic.

-📋 **Action Required**: Add the logic to handle customer selection and filtering.
+📋 **Next Step**: Add the logic to handle customer selection and filtering.

 Now you are able to select the preferred customers, you need to implement the logic to handle the selection.